Table of Contents

 Section 1.
 Composition.

-No more than four (4) of the Coordinating Committee Members elected shall identify as white cis males, unless an insufficient nominees available determination is made.
-Not all members of the Coordinating committee may identify as the same race or gender, unless an insufficient nominees available determination is made.
+No more than four (4) of the Steering Committee Members elected shall identify as white cis males, unless an insufficient nominees available determination is made.
+Not all members of the Steering Committee may identify as the same race or gender, unless an insufficient nominees available determination is made.

-If after all of these actions, there are still not enough candidates eligible to run to meet the requirements of the bylaws, a determination of insufficient nominees available must be voted on with a simple majority by CorCom in order for an election to proceed.
-At this point, the nominations committee will add a disclosure on the ballot that the candidate pool will most likely result in a coordinating committee that does not meet the diversity requirements stipulated in the bylaws.
+If after all of these actions, there are still not enough candidates eligible to run to meet the requirements of the bylaws, a determination of insufficient nominees available must be voted on with a simple majority by Steering Committee in order for an election to proceed.
+At this point, the nominations committee will add a disclosure on the ballot that the candidate pool will most likely result in a Steering Committee that does not meet the diversity requirements stipulated in the bylaws.

 A1) pass a resolution to address lack of diversity.
 [Example from national]